commercelayer/commercelayer-cli-plugin-triggers/README.md

 _See code: [src/commands/shipment/picking.ts](https://github.com/commercelayer/commercelayer-cli-plugin-triggers/blob/main/src/commands/shipment/picking.ts)_

-## `cl-triggers shipment:purchase ID`
+### `cl-triggers shipment:purchase ID`

-Send this attribute if you want to purchase this shipment with the selected rate.
+Send this attribute if you want to purchase this shipment with the selected rate..

 ```
 USAGE